 Where and When is the Market?

 In years when there isn’t a global pandemic, the Whistler Farmers Market takes place in the upper part of Whistler Village near the Blackcomb gondola.
 It’s open for business on Sundays from 11 am until 4 pm from mid-May until the Thanksgiving Sunday in October.
 It also usually happens on Wednesdays in July and August.
-There is also a market on the occasional Saturday.
+There is a market on the occasional Saturday as well.